 Behavioral health services

 - In-person Stonewall Project groups and walk-ins at 1035 Market Street and Strut are on hold at this time.
 Clients in our enrolled program can access substance use counseling sessions by phone and via video chat.
 Some group services are also occurring via video conference.
 Please refer to this schedule of the Stonewall groups to learn more.
 If you have questions about Stonewall or the group schedule, call 415-487-3100 or email firstname.lastname@example.org.
 Note: This is not crisis service and response may be delayed pending staff availability.
 Please dial 911 or take yourself to the nearest emergency room if there is a life-threatening emergency.

-- PROP: PROP and PROP for All are currently for enrolled clients only.
+- PROP: PROP is currently for enrolled clients only.
 Meetings are taking place via video conference.
 Please contact Rick Andrews at email@example.com or 415-487-3115 with questions.
 Refer to this schedule for meeting times and video conference instructions.